wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 ## How to use In-Context Learning on your own Data

 Thanks to the availability of models like ChatGPT, the experiments of these papers can easily be applied to new datasets.
-We first do a comparison between ChatGPT and GPT4 via a qualitative evaluation for English to French as an example of high-resource language.
-Then, we extend the authors' study on the effects of ICL to the new Quechua to Spanish translation pair to show the models performance on a low-resource language.
+We first do a comparison between ChatGPT and GPT4 via a qualitative evaluation for English to French as an example of a high-resource language.
+Then, we extend the authors' study on the effects of ICL to the new Quechua to Spanish translation pair to show the models' performance on a low-resource language.

 For French, we tried both zero-shot and 5-shot settings.
 For the 5-shot setting we randomly picked 5 French sentences from WMT 2014 dataset and used the following format for the prompt.
 ```